 - Seat-post diameter verification, seat installation, adjustment for rider ergonomics

 - Headset greasing, replacing retainers, adjustment.

 - Threadless headset adjustment

-- Handlebar & brake/shifter alignment, road bike bar alignment
+- Handlebar & brake/shifter optimum alignment, road bike bar alignment

 - Shift lever installation, optimal cable routing installation & stressing